fredrik-bakke/agda-unimath/src/category-theory/set-magmoids.lagda.md

 [stucture](foundation.structure.md) of
 [categories](category-theory.categories.md).
-Indeed, categories form a [subtype](foundation-core.subtypes.md) of set-magmoids, although structure-preserving maps of set-magmoids do not automatically preserve identity-morphisms.
+Indeed, categories form a [subtype](foundation-core.subtypes.md) of set-magmoids, although structure-preserving maps of set-magmoids do not automatically preserve identity morphisms because they don't neccessarily carry isomorphisms to isomorphisms.

 Set-magmoids are commonly referred to as _magmoids_ in the literature, but we use the "set-" prefix to make clear its relation to magmas.
 Set-magmoids should